Overcoming mid-life Anxiety

 Anxiety becomes a concern when you intentionally avoid any contact with the source of fear.
 E.G.: You avoid grocery shopping because you feel anxious surrounded by to many people.
 You avoid any outer contacts with strangers, you refuse to leave the house; you depend on others entirely for your needs.

-In this case, anxiety is not a warning of cautiousness or a situation of nervousness.
+a situation of nervousness.
 Anxiety as now become a state of painful or fearful uneasiness of mind over an impending or anticipated event; it is a very intensive sense of concern mixed with doubt,fear sometimes reaching a fealing of terror."

 This state of emotion is intense, frequent, often appropriated to given situations, things or locations; it could go as far as to interfere into your personal life, restricting your social relationships, and your work performance.
 Real Life by Dr Phil McGraw)